la2050/archive/_projects/2016/ending-generational-cycles-of-poverty-through-urban-youth-and-community-development-programs.md

   leadership and life skills enhancement
 project_is_collaboration: 'Yes'
 project_collaborators: 'Dorsey High School, Jim Gilliam Recreation Center'
-project_areas: '["South LA","City of Los Angeles","LAUSD","Baldwin Village ''The Jungles''"]'
+project_areas:
+  - South LA
+  - City of Los Angeles
+  - LAUSD
+  - Baldwin Village 'The Jungles'
 project_measure: >-
   Our first measure of success is our waiting list of over 50 students who are referred to our program from their friends and classmates.